 Signs a senior needs help with their health

 When evaluating a senior’s situation, it’s essential to take a holistic approach and look at overall health, according to Dr. Steve Lee, president of Conviva Physician Group, a network of primary care clinicians specializing in senior care in Florida and Texas.
 However, there are specific signs to take into consideration that a loved one might be struggling.

-Emotional changes.
-A shift in moods with both familiar and new people may point to pain or struggles with chronic conditions that they don’t want to share but which might need medical attention, notes Dr. David Hatfield, Chief Medical Officer at Hatfield Medical Group, a network of doctors who specialize in providing primary care for people on Medicare in Arizona.
+A shift in moods with both familiar and new people may point to pain or struggles with chronic conditions that they don’t want to share but which might need medical attention, notes Dr. David Hatfield, chief medical officer at Hatfield Medical Group, a network of doctors who specialize in providing primary care for people on Medicare in Arizona.

 If their response to these lapses is emotional upset, Hatfield says this could also be a sign that this is more than regular forgetfulness that can happen to anyone while doing everyday things.

-Changes in overall appearance.
-Examples of changes to note include appearing pale (which could indicate circulation issues or anemia) and making unusual facial expressions or bodily movements (which could point to a stroke), explained Lisa Owens, a registered nurse and VP of Clinical Operations at Cosán Group, a healthcare organization offering concierge home care for older adults.
+Examples of changes to note include appearing pale (which could indicate circulation issues or anemia) and making unusual facial expressions or bodily movements (which could point to a stroke), explains Lisa Owens, a registered nurse and vice president of clinical operations at Cosán Group, a healthcare organization offering concierge home care for older adults.

 Signs your older loved one is doing well on their own

 Consider these tips for evaluating that it’s OK to step back: